IndiiSkies/closed-captions-reader/README.md

 ## TODO
 - currently running at 1fps and 400s of latency.
-- optimize the streaming pipline
+- optimize the streaming pipeline
 - tts should stop reading after new  to get rid of audio layering.
 - dynamically scale output resolution to match subtitle size.